petarnikolovski/SARS-CoV-2-Serbia/README.md

 ## The output

 The Belgrade data is a bit off.
 The original dataset that I obtained from [covid19.data.gov.rs](https://covid19.data.gov.rs/infected) did not contain information for dates from 30.3.2020. - 15.4.2020.
 The missing data was calculated using available growth factor data and rounded up, but the numbers are off by 137 people (surplus).
-The error is because of rounding.
+The error is because of rounding and the fact that the growth factor used is calculated for whole country and not the individual city.

 ![Belgrade](images/Belgrade.png)